How to Have the Best Solo Trip to Portugal

 Hostel-ing for Every Age

-Whether you’re 21 or 61, you shouldn’t dismiss staying in a hostel—many of which have both multi-bed rooms and private rooms, depending on what level of privacy you want and can afford.
+Whether you’re 21 or 61, you shouldn’t dismiss staying in a hostel.
+Many have a mix of both multi-bed rooms and private rooms, depending on what level of privacy you want and can afford.
 In terms of a solo trip to Portugal, the main benefit of bunking down at a hostel is for the social scene.
 Most hostels have a public room where guests hang out, play boardgames, read, sip coffee, and chat with fellow travelers.
 Yes!
-Hostels, located in the central Chiado neighborhood, for example, offers nightly group dinners where you can swap stories with other travelers and maybe make a temporary (or long-term) travel companion.
+Hostels, located in the central Chiado neighborhood, for example, offers nightly group dinners where you can swap stories with other travelers and make travel companions.

 A group of people standing outside of a ginja shop in Portugal.